JIMonroe/interfacial_simulation_setup/README.md

-# Best Practices and Checklist for the Set-up and Simulation of Solid(ish)-Fluid Interfacial Systems
+# Best practices and checklist for the set-up and molecular dynamics simulation of solid-fluid interfacial systems

 Jacob Monroe, Andrew Summers, Kristen Fichthorn, Dave Smith, Alan Grossfield

-## A brief introduction to Interfacial Science
+## A brief introduction to interfacial science

 ### Brief overview of molecular interactions in the context of interfaces
 * Electrostatic interactions